NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 # Remove changes

 * `git rm --cached`
-  * Removes files from to the staging area
+  * Removes files from the staging area
   * Hint: This comes in handy with `git add -A` before
 * `git rm`
   * Removes the files from working tree and Git repository